-Last week, I shared 10 things you need to do MORE of in 2017 if you want to fully fund your nonprofit’s mission.
+Last week, I shared 10 things you need to do to raise more money in 2017 if you want to fully fund your nonprofit’s mission.
 (Read it here if you missed it.)

 Today, I have 10 things you need LESS of this year.